-One of the many perks of living in Los Angeles is the possibility of year-long al fresco dining.
-But with cooler temps on the horizon, the availability of heaters when nightfall hits is imperative.
+One of the many perks of Los Angeles living is the possibility of year-long al fresco dining.
+Heaters are key as the temperature continues to drop, especially after the sun goes down and the SoCal chill forces everyone to shiver or reach for a hoodie.
 The restaurants highlighted on this list have it all: daytime shade, evening warmth, and all-day vibes.
-Here now are 17 lovely outdoor dining patios in Los Angeles.Read More
+Here now are 18 lovely outdoor dining patios in Los Angeles presented from north to south.Read More

 Also featured in:

-Alta Adams’ back patio is back in business, and chef Keith Corbin is at the helm turning out some of LA’s most stellar comfort food.
+Alta Adams’ back patio keeps getting more lush with its overflowing plans, and chef Keith Corbin is at the helm turning out some of LA’s most stellar comfort food.
 The parklet is also a heated oasis to take in oxtails and rice.